 Persistent cookies

 Unlike their transient cousins, persistent cookies stick around even after you close the browser.
-They store information like login details or preferences, making your return visits more personalized and convenient.
+They store information like login details or preferences, making your return visits more personalised and convenient.

 First-party cookies